bulletmark/edir/README.md

     do deletions but you can specify any alternative trash program, see [section below](#using-trash).

-16. `edir` adds `-N/--sort-name, -M/--sort-time, -S/--sort-size` options
+16. `edir` adds `-N/--sort-name`, `-M/--sort-time`, `-S/--sort-size`, and
-    to sort the paths when listed in your editor.
+    `-O/--sort-natural` options to sort the paths when listed in your editor.
     There is also a `-E/--sort-reverse` option to reverse the order.

 17. `edir` adds `-X/--group-dirs-first` and `-Y/--group-dirs-last`
     options to display directories grouped together, either first or